Overconsumption: Footprint

 The idea of overconsumption is also strongly tied to the idea of an ecological footprint.
-The term "ecological footprint" refers to the "resource accounting framework for measuring human demand on the biosphere."
+The term "ecological footprint" refers to the "resource accounting framework for measuring human demand on the biosphere".
 Currently, China, for instance, has a per person ecological footprint roughly half the size of the US, yet has a population that is more than four times the size of the US.
 It is estimated that if China developed to the level of the United States that world consumption rates would roughly double.
+Other metrics have been formed to reflect different factors in calculating a country's carbon footprint.
+These include carbon intensity, which tracks carbon dioxide emissions per unit of GDP, of which China had 0.37 kilograms and the US had 0.25 kilograms in 2018, as well as consumption-based emissions, which attribute carbon emissions to the country in which a product is consumed, rather than the country in which it is produced.
+Accounting for such also has China at a higher emissions percentage, 25%, compared to the US's 16%.

 Humans, their prevailing growth of demands for livestock and other domestic animals, has added overshoot through domestic animal breeding, keeping, and consumption, especially with the environmentally destructive industrial livestock production.

 Globalization and modernization have brought Western consumer cultures to countries like China and India, including meat-intensive diets which are supplanting traditional plant-based diets.
-Between 166 to more than 200 billion land and aquatic animals are consumed by a global population of over 7 billion annually.
+Between 166 and more than 200 billion land and aquatic animals are consumed by a global population of over 7 billion annually.
 A 2018 study published in Science postulates that meat consumption is set to increase as the result of human population growth and rising affluence, which will increase greenhouse gas emissions and further reduce biodiversity.
 Meat consumption needs to be reduced in order to make agriculture sustainable by up to 90% according to a 2018 study published in Nature.